Bedeux/2048_IA/README.md

 ## Reinforcement Learning

-I initiated this project with the goal of delving into reinforcement learning, and the game 2048 presented itself as an ideal testing ground.
+I initiated this project with the goal of learning reinforcement learning, and the game 2048 presented itself as an ideal testing ground.
 Initially, I attempted to construct a Q-Table, only to realize the immense number of possible positions in this game—amounting to billions.
 Consequently, I pivoted towards a simpler strategy focusing on immediate rewards.

 In each position within the 2048 game, I analyze up to four potential moves, comparing the rewards associated with each to determine and select the optimal move.